aavishay/right-sizer/README.md

 A: Yes, Right-Sizer adjusts vertical resources while HPA handles horizontal scaling.
 They complement each other.

 **Q: What happens during operator downtime?**
 A: Existing pod resources remain unchanged.
-The operator resumes monitoring when it restarts.
+The operator resumes monitoring when it starts again.

 **Q: Can it handle stateful workloads?**
 A: Yes, with appropriate policies.